vcl-ln/vcl-ln.github.io/projects/index.md

 {% include section.html dark=true %}

 We are actively recruiting participants to contribute to our projects.
-Please click the button below to check out the most recent participant recruitment.
-Please also join our mailing list to receive a notification when we are recruiting participants!
+Please click the button below to send us an email for more information.
+Please do also join our mailing list to receive a notification when we are recruiting participants!

 {%
   include button.html
   icon="fa-solid fa-book-open-reader"
-  text="Participate our studies"
+  text="Inquiring our studies"
-  link="participate"
+  link="visual_cognition_lab@ln.edu.hk"
   style="button"
 %}